ciniks117/homepage/content/authors/admin/_index.md

 - Visitors
 ---

-I'm currently a junior undergraduate in the Department of Electrical Engineering at IIT Kanpur.
-I love learning stuff and spend most of my time thinking, and programming.
-I'm an active member of [Aerial Robotics IITK](https://aerialrobotics-iitk.github.io), where I manage and develop the software for our custom-built fleet of quadcopters.
+I'm currently working as Robotics Software Engineering Intern at Rapyuta Robotics on mutli-robot simulation and system monitoring.
+I finished my Bachelor at [IIT Kanpur](http://iitk.ac.in/) in [Aerospace Engineering](https://www.iitk.ac.in/aero/) in 2019.
+I love working on autonomous systems (especially Aerial Robots).
+Also I'm currently mentors team [Aerial Robotics IITK](https://aerialrobotics-iitk.github.io) for [IARC 2021 Simulation Challenge](http://www.aerialroboticscompetition.org/simulation_challenge.php).
 I also have a wider spanning interest in robotics and making stuff work autonomously.